yunlhan/ece486lab_latex/README.md

 ECE 486 Control System Lab
 ===============

-ECE 486 Lab Report Template in LaTeX
+*NEW for Fall 2014*

-NEW for Fall 2014
+>ECE 486 Lab Report Template in LaTeX Added